cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 }
 {% endhighlight %}

 `steel_mould` here is a "string literal" --- a hard-coded string in the binary of your program.
 In this analogy, string literals are our steel moulds.
-They have the type `&'static str`.
-The `&` part of it means that we can use the steel mould as a reference (we can tell other functions, like our technician, where the steel moulds are), and the `'static` part means that we be certain that we can safely make reference to this mould for as long as our program (or business) is running.
+They have the type `&'static str`:

+- the `&` part means that we can use the steel mould as a reference --- in other words, we can tell other functions, like our technician, where the steel mould is, and;
+- the `'static` part means that we we can safely do this for as long as our program (or business) is running.

+If you take a finger and point to the shelf where your steel mould is, you can be sure your steel mould will be there.
+For this to be true, your steel mould must be a [permanent object at a known location](https://doc.rust-lang.org/rust-by-example/scope/lifetime/static_lifetime.html).

 <figure style="width: 250px" class="align-left">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/post_imgs/pug.jpg" alt="">
   <figcaption>Future you, handling Rolo with finesse and ease. [img: <a href="https://www.pexels.com/@babydov/">Ivan Babydov</a>]</figcaption>
 </figure>

 Getting this "Rolo" mould made up as a string literal required foresight, didn't it?
-At compile time, you had to know that you wanted to commit some resources (be that money or memory) to the name "Rolo".
-As a reward, you get a string literal: a steel mould that you can point out to your technician for as long as you need to.
+At compile time, you had to know that you wanted to commit resources (be that money or memory) to the name "Rolo".

-Notice that you, or indeed any other function, never gets to directly touch or change the steel mould:
-- You can only tell your technician _where_ the mould is, i.e. you point them to a reference, and;
-- the object behind that reference is unchangeable (or in other words, our `&'static str` is "immutable").
+In return, you get certainty.
+The steel mould will always be on the shelf (it's bolted there after all), so nobody can ever move it or hide it from you.
+Nobody, including you, can ever alter the steel mould (we say a `&'static str` is "immutable").

-But that's fine for us, because we know we're going to use this "Rolo" mould a lot.
+These constraints could be annoying, but you're happy because you know you're going to use this mould a lot.

 One other thing to be aware of: if you type `let steel_mould = "Rolo";`, your IDE will probably display: